needle-mirror/com.unity.purchasing/Documentation~/UnityIAPSamsungGalaxy.md

 ## Extended functionality

+**Note**: The Samsung Galaxy store only apply to version 3.1.0 and earlier of the Unity In App Purchasing package and is now deprecated.
+Please use the [Unity Distribution Platform](https://docs.unity3d.com/2021.2/Documentation/Manual/udp.html) instead.

 ### Developer mode testing

 Developer mode allows you to carry out IAP testing without incurring real-world monetary charges for products.
 To get started, create your configuration with an `ISamsungAppsConfiguration` instance, with its mode set to `SamsungAppsMode.AlwaysSucceed`: